1 / 6

 Bloom Information

-Biennial: flowers in the second year if overwintered — white to pale lavender spherical umbels.
-Grown as an annual for bulb production.
-Cut flower scapes immediately if they appear.Detailed Descriptions
+Biennial: flowers in the second year if overwintered — white to pale lavender spherical umbels on a hollow scape.
+The cultivar is grown as an annual for bulb production, and any flower scapes that appear are cut at the base immediately because flowering reduces bulb size and storage quality.Detailed Descriptions

 Flower Description

-White to pale lavender spherical umbels on a hollow scape — only if allowed to bolt; flowering is undesirable in bulb productionFoliage Description
+White to pale lavender spherical umbels on a hollow scape — only if the plant is allowed to bolt; flowering is undesirable in bulb productionFoliage Description

 Sun Requirements